Whitehawk F.C.: Sussex County League

 The club was admitted to the Sussex County League Division 1 in 1952–53 and finished third in their first season.
 The Hawks' first county league game was a 4–1 win at Crawley Town on 31 August 1952.
 The club were runners-up for three successive seasons from 1954 to 1955 onwards, and were Sussex Senior Cup finalists in 1954, losing 1–0 to Horsham at the Goldstone Ground in front of a crowd of 5626.
 The Hawks won the Sussex RUR Cup for the first time in 1955, beating Eastbourne United 1–0 after extra time at the Goldstone.
 Len Holter scored the only goal in the 103rd minute.
 The Hawks were never out of the top five in the County League Division 1 for the rest of the decade.

 The club's name was changed to Whitehawk FC for the start of the 1958–59 season.

 In 1961–62 under manager Billy Thew, Whitehawk won the first of four Division One titles, as well as the Sussex Senior Cup, beating Eastbourne United 4–0 at the Goldstone Ground in front of a 4000 crowd.
 Hawks scorers were Maurice Barker, Eddie Richardson and Billy Ford 2.
 Billy Ford scored 16 goals in Sussex Senior Cup football out of a total for the season of 93.
 The Hawks also beat Worthing 3–1 to win the Brighton Charity Cup.
 Hawks scorers were Les Adams, Eddie Richardson and Billy Ford.

-The following season the competition was abandoned due to bad weather, depriving local rivals Lewes of a likely title, but in 1963–64 the Hawks retained the championship, finishing three points clear of second-placed Lewes by winning their last six matches of the season.
+The following season the competition was abandoned due to bad weather, depriving local rivals Lewes of a likely title, but in 1963–64 the Hawks retained the championship, under Ken Carter, finishing three points clear of second-placed Lewes by winning their last six matches of the season.
 The crucial victory was a 2–1 home win over Lewes on 25 April 1964.
 Winger and future FIFA referee Allan Gunn scored twice in the second half as the Hawks came back from 1–0 down at the interval.

-In the close season manager Billy Thew left for Newhaven.
-Coach Ken Carter was appointed manager at Lewes and a number of key players joined him at the Dripping Pan.
+In the close season Ken Carter was appointed manager at Lewes and a number of key players joined him at the Dripping Pan.
 Former Brighton & Hove Albion player Glen Wilson was appointed coach for the 1964–65 season but the club struggled and under manager Ron Pavey found itself relegated for the first time ever in 1967, only to make an immediate return as Division Two champions in 1968.

 The next nine years saw Whitehawk continue to compete in the top division, during which time they lost 1–2 to Horsham in the Sussex Senior Cup final in 1972.
 The Hawks were relegated for a second time in 1977.
 This time they were to spend four seasons in Division Two, having to apply for re-election in 1979 after finishing second from bottom, their lowest ever senior league placing.